swomeswome/Aquamee-Discord-Raid/README.md

 Made By Meow ku#1234
 # Update
 ```
-We have a lot of updates
+I have a lot of updates
 - More Config.json edit
 - Added Key information [Key: Meowku]
 - More Spam pings